streamingfast/firehose-docs/content/operators/concepts/data-flow.md

 passed inside a `ForkDB` (more info about that below), and sent to the consumer with a cursor which uniquely identifies the block as well as its position in the chain.
 In so doing, we can resume even from forked blocks, as they are all preserved.

-The `Firehose` component also has the responsibility of filtering a block’s content according to the request’s filter expression.
+The `Firehose` component also has the responsibility of filtering a block’s content according to the request’s filter expression, represented by a `Transform`.
+This filtering is achieved by querying the `Index Provider`.

 Transactions that have no matching unit are removed from the block and execution units are flagged as matching/not matching the filter expression.
 Block metadata is always sent, even with no matches, to guarantee sequentiality on the receiving end.

-{{< alert type="note" >}}
-We've recently added Index filtering to the `Firehose` as an experimental feature.

-This kind of filtering allows the `Firehose` to sift through the data it returns much faster, concerning itself only with the blocks that correspond to a given query.
-{{< /alert >}}

 ---